Firstbloodio/fullstack-developer-hiring-exercise/README.md

 Task:

 - Add a registration screen to an existing Angular application skeleton
+  - The new registration screen is linked from the login screen
   - We need to input the following from the new users:
     - Email
     - Password